peter-leonov/type-predicate-generator/compare.md

 Generator's code is trivial to navigate to through every IDE's "goto definition" feature.
 The hover types are also just the exact types used in your application, no added wrappers or renaming.
 Plus, the actual code of the type predicate is available a click away in case you'd need to modify it.

-In the case of `zod`, you'd see the inferred types that cannot have other neat features like type-level JSDoc (property-level JSDoc [works though](https://github.com/colinhacks/zod/issues/200#issuecomment-1198922371)) or type-level generics (runtime workaround [exists](https://spin.atomicobject.com/typed-generic-validator/) but requires some effort).
+In the case of Zod, you'd see the inferred types that cannot have other neat features like type-level JSDoc (property-level JSDoc [works though](https://github.com/colinhacks/zod/issues/200#issuecomment-1198922371)) or type-level generics (runtime workaround [exists](https://spin.atomicobject.com/typed-generic-validator/) but requires some effort).

 ### Generator produces code that is easy to review